 Kahlil Gibran’s poem, On Children, from his collection, The Prophet, has sold millions of copies since its first publication in 1923, making Gibran the third best-selling poet of all time.
 Quoted and discussed extensively, On Children, responds to social norms that encourage parents to shape their children to their own will, rather than seeing them as they are – with their own dreams, capacities, aptitudes, sensibilities and interests.
 The poem has been cited to liberate children, parents, and the whole family from preconceived notions of ‘how to be in the world.’

-We present this influential poem – along with a social worker’s reflection and musical interpretation – in order to stimulate thought and discussion about parental expectations, parenting styles, children’s gratitude, and how to approach conflict and problems in respectful and effective ways.
+We present this influential poem – along with a social worker’s reflection and musical interpretation by internationally renowned ensemble, Sweet Honey in the Rock – in order to stimulate thought and discussion about parent and child expectations, parenting styles, children’s gratitude, and how to approach conflict and problems in respectful and effective ways.

 by Kahlil Gibran, 1923